Torquay United F.C.: From Football League to non-League (2008–present)

-Administration (2024–25)
+Administration & Bryn Consortium Takeover (2024–)

 On 22 February 2024, club chairman, Clarke Osborne, stated he was planning to appoint administrators and stood down.
 On 30 June 2023, the Gulls lost £1,163,124 and Osborne's loans to the club rose to £5.28m.
 After announcing likely administration, manager Gary Johnson left the club by mutual agreement and his assistant Aaron Downes was appointed interim manager.
 On 13 March 2024, the National League deducted Torquay ten points, dropping the club from 12th to 17th place in the table.

 The club formally went into administration on 5 April 2024.
 On 12 April 2024, Torquay was deducted a further point for fielding a suspended player, dropping the club to 19th with three games to play.
 Torquay finished the 2023–24 season 18th in the sixth tier, their lowest league finish since 1927.
 Off the pitch, a consortium of local businessmen, the Bryn Consortium, was set to take over the club.
 On 14 May 2024, Torquay appointed former Truro City boss Paul Wotton as their new manager, working with football advisor Neil Warnock.

 The club was no longer in administration by 25 April 2025.